ekharitonov/CaffeJourney/README.md

 # Team Proect "Cafe Journey Web Application"
-Course: CISC 593-90- O-2023/Late Fall - Software Verification & Validation
+Course: CCISC 594-90- O-2024/Late Spring - Software Testing Prin & Techniques
-Professor:  Abrar Qureshi, Ph.D.
-(Professor of CS & Software Engineering)
+Professor:  Khalid Lateef (Professor of Computer Science)
-Students: Team 1 (Evgenii Kharitonov, Edwin Herrera, Haiying Xu, Leiyu Yue)
+Students: Team 1 (Evgenii Kharitonov)

 On the root folder you can find the working FILES for the project.
 DON'T change the files in the root folder.
-Working files to experiment "CafeJourney" and number of version you can find in the folder "development".
+Working files to experiment "CafeJourney" and number of version.

 Running IPYNB (Jupyter Notebook) files directly in GitHub Codespaces involves setting up a Python environment and ensuring that Jupyter is installed and configured correctly: